-1: The additional countries were Spain (1) and Switzerland (1); 2: Three participants did not represent countries, but rather international funding institutions (Inter-American Development Bank - IDB, and World Bank - WB); 3: Two participants attended from IDB; 4: Bolivia, Chile, Colombia, Costa Rica, Dominica, El Salvador, Ecuador, Guatemala, Honduras, Mexico, Montserrat, Nicaragua, Peru, St. Kitts and Nevis, and St. Vincent and the Grenadines (Table 8).
+^{1:} The additional countries were Spain (1) and Switzerland (1); 2: Three participants did not represent countries, but rather international funding institutions (Inter-American Development Bank - IDB, and World Bank - WB); 3: Two participants attended from IDB; 4: Bolivia, Chile, Colombia, Costa Rica, Dominica, El Salvador, Ecuador, Guatemala, Honduras, Mexico, Montserrat, Nicaragua, Peru, St. Kitts and Nevis, and St. Vincent and the Grenadines (Table 8); 5: Some of the participants have attended more than one course.